RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * Show the alert icon on the user's avatar while they're ignoring a pending gTove update.
+* Add buttons to clear dice-roll history, and to toggle dice pool results between listing individual dice in sorted order (listed from lowest to highest) or unsorted order (listed in an arbitrary but fixed order).

 ## Plans/TODO